hilarybarr/phase_0_unit_1/week_2/4_Your_Own_Website_Solo_Challenge/my_reflection.md

 * Was it difficult to apply the material you learned?
 Did you find anything in your research you thought was super cool?
-I had trouble using media metatags to move my images from three per line to two per line when the page was resized because I am not sure how to get the floats to do this yet.
-Instead, I cleared all the floats and put one image per line but still want to figure out how to change the floats properly in the media metatags.
+I had trouble using media queries to move my images from three per line to two per line when the page was resized because I am not sure how to get the floats to do this yet.
+Instead, I cleared all the floats and put one image per line but still want to figure out how to change the floats properly in the media queries.
 I thought the Color Picker is a great tool: http://colorschemedesigner.com/.
 It also struck me as interesting that 40% will abandon a site that has a load time of more than 3 seconds.

 * Did you find any resources on your own that helped you better understand a topic?
 If so, please list it.